pbredenberg/lemppress/README.md

 # LEMPDash
-A collection of shell scripts to manage a LEMP server stack.

-LEMPDash is a collection of bash tools to aid managing WordPress sites.
+LEMPDash is a collection of bash tools to aid creation of nginx sites.